tmawora/Getting-and-cleaning-data/CodeBook.md

-The output file contains the following variables in order.
+The output file from "run_analysis.R" contains the following variables in order.

 ### Variables
 * id                   :  The unique ID for the respondent